 Gluten is something that absolutely should be removed from the diet when dealing with Hashimoto’s

-with this protein is that when it passes through the gut lining and into the bloodstream, the body attacks this protein.
+disease.
+Gliadin is a protein found in gluten which happens to resemble the thyroid gland once ingested.
+This is where problems come in with those who suffer from thyroid disease.
+When this protein passes through the gut lining and into the bloodstream, the body attacks this protein.
 Not only is the immune system on a path of destruction for gliadin, but for the thyroid as well.

 Another problem with gluten is that the immune system can respond to gluten for up to 6 whole months after consumption!
 This is why it’s so important to completely eliminate gluten, and not just reduce it.
 With a Paleo diet, gluten is completely out of the question.

 Another food item eliminated from this Hashimoto’s diet approach is dairy.
-One of the many issues with dairy is the fact that cow’s milk contains different proteins than the proteins found in human milk.
-For someone with leaky gut (which happens to be most people with an autoimmune condition) these proteins may be recognized as foreign invaders.
-(2) The body will then make antibodies to these proteins, by the IgG branch of the immune system.
-This happens to be the same part of the immune system that mediates thyroid antibodies.
+One of the many issues with dairy is the fact that cow’s milk contains different proteins than the proteins found in human milk which can be a huge issue for anyone who suffers from digestive issues which a large majority of those with autoimmune disease do.
+An immune response can be triggered by these foreign proteins and cause chaos in the body.
 When dealing with Hashimoto’s, it’s a good idea to eliminate dairy.
 Eliminating dairy can help heal the gut and the immune system at the same time.

 A Paleo style diet urges you to eliminate all processed and artificial sugars.
 This is great news for those with Hashimoto’s as sugar does not work well when trying to heal from this condition.

 One of the many reasons sugar should be out of the question is the concern for balancing your blood sugar.
 Anyone who is looking to reduce or even eliminate Hashimoto’s symptoms will need to work hard to balance their blood sugar.
-When your sugar levels are out of whack, it can also spike thyroid antibodies.
-(3) The issue with blood sugar imbalances is that many people will consume large amounts of carbohydrates to feel better.
-This adds fuel to the fire.
-In fact, Researchers in Poland reported that 50% of those with Hashimoto’s disease also had an impaired tolerance to carbohydrates.
+The issue with blood sugar imbalances is that many people will consume large amounts of carbohydrates to feel better.
 When you consume carbs to try to boost your energy levels, you may be causing your blood sugar to spike too suddenly at the same time.

 It’s a vicious cycle you do not want to be a part of.
 This is where the Paleo diet comes in.
 By following this Hashimoto’s diet approach, you will be consuming fewer carbohydrates and more protein, and healthy fat to keep your blood sugar levels steady throughout the day.